hikmatazimzade/hum-hackathon-song-map/README.md

 similar songs and similar singers.
 Filter by theme or emotion along the way.

-It's a static-ish web app — a small Python preprocessing step turns the corpus CSVs into JSON that the Next.js frontend reads directly.
+It's a static web app.
+A small Python preprocessing step turns the corpus CSVs into JSON that the Next.js frontend reads directly.
 No server, no database.